Disaster Recovery Plan

 The services can keep an updated copy in the cloud or in a second region so that the implementation of the backup is done in a short time.

-A frequent use of AWS Elastic DR and CloudEndure DR is copying the data from on-prem to the cloud, since it is a cost efficient way of having a recovery site, thanks to the pay-per-use modality of the cloud.
+A frequent use of AWS Elastic DR is copying the data from on-prem to the cloud, since it is a cost efficient way of having a recovery site, thanks to the pay-per-use modality of the cloud.
 These services facilitate this task, provide encryption in transit (TLS) and the services where they store the information, support encryption at rest.

 Both services support multiple virtualization technologies, operating systems, hardware configurations, and applications.
 More details here: